wtxszyez/1123/Atoms/com.wesuckless.ReactorDocs/Docs/ReactorDocs/Creating-Environment-Variables.md

 The `REACTOR_DEBUG` environment variable can be set to true if you want to see more verbose logging output when you run the Reactor GUI:

 `REACTOR_DEBUG=true`

+The `REACTOR_DEBUG` environment variable also tells Reactor to provide a status message in the Reactor package manager progress dialog that lists each file as it is being installed.
+This is handy if you are installing a lot of `Bin` category Reactor atoms that can be hundreds of megabytes in size.

 #### <a name="viewing-the-reactor-log-file"></a>Viewing the ReactorLog.txt File ####